 PatientBond is a Digital Health Platform that offers providers secure virtual/video consults and two-way text messaging, but also remote monitoring, digital care pathways and follow-up, marketing services and patient responsibility payment collections, among many other services involving remote patient engagement.

-Healthcare organizations can offer telehealth and digital patient engagement services that drive higher utilization and significantly increase patient volume and revenue.
+Healthcare organizations can offer telehealth and digital patient engagement services that drive higher utilization and significantly increase patient volume and healthcare industry revenue.
 Just in time for the end of the COVID-19 crisis.